troessner/reek/docs/Too-Many-Methods.md

 end
 ```

-would cause Reek to emit the same warning as in the example above.
+would not cause Reek to emit the warning in the example above.

 ## Configuration